SystemSpace/Compendium/compendium.rst

   We're looking to get you all in Ghakuwent'sji, which is both a country and a city.

+Is there a way to guarantee you'd be able to find a specific migrant once we get to LFE?
+  We're looking into that.

 What technology level would we be around when we arrive?
   Ghakuwent'sji is pretty advanced and that's where you're going.